abenevaut/docker-kata/009-create-node-app-security/README.md

 - `--cpus="1.0"` limits the container to use at most one CPU
 - `--memory="512m"` limits the container to use at most 512 MB of memory

-You can also specify resource limits in a `docker-compose.yml` file:
+Resource limits can also be specified in a `docker-compose.yml` file as follows:

 ```yaml
 services: